Astron (fusion reactor): Astron testing

 A side view of the Astron device, circa 1966.
 A single-layer solenoid, 92 feet long, is built around an aluminum vacuum vessel.

 In 1956, Christofilos finally received his security clearance, and he immediately moved to what was now the Lawrence Livermore National Laboratory (LLNL) to start work on the Astron concept.
 After two years enough progress had been made that he was able to present the idea at the 1958 Atoms for Peace conference in Geneva, along with a model of the system they proposed to build.
 This consisted of two main parts, the magnetic bottle where the plasma would be held, and a particle accelerator that provided the relativistic electrons.

-In spite of his success, Christofilos was always an outsider at the lab.
+Despite his success, Christofilos was always an outsider at the lab.
 Time reported that "He still has no degree in physics, and his Greek accent, Greek volubility and love of passionate argument keep him an outsider."
 This led to friction within the physics establishment, and early calls for termination of the Astron program.
 A 1963 review of the entire Project Sherwood effort led to formal calls for cancellation.
 However, the program had backers within the management of the controlled fusion program, notably Glenn Seaborg and John S. Foster, both with strong ties to LLNL.
 Foster, in particular, was concerned about groups in Washington dictating development to the labs.
 After considerable argument, it was decided that the program would be allowed to continue, but would need to demonstrate field reversal by 1965.

 By 1963 the team had designed and built a new type of linear induction accelerator with the required properties.
 The accelerator design led to interest as a particle beam weapon studied under Project Seesaw.
 However, during construction the team realized that the electrons were free to travel back into the accelerator area.
 Christofilos solved this by introducing resistor wires that slightly slowed the electrons after entering the tank, so they no longer possessed the energy needed to flow back out.

 After some work ironing out bugs, the first results were published in June 1964.
 The accelerator worked, operating at 4 MeV and 120 amps, and a stable E-layer was confirmed, albeit generating only 2 A/cm of current, just 0.05% of the diamagnetic field required to reverse the field.
 Work continued to meet the 1965 goal of reversal, but ultimately failed.
 However, the electron layer was stable, so the Herb-Allison committee recommended it continue to the next milepost.

 By 1967 this had been improved to 6%, but was still a long way from the stable E-layer the device needed to achieve.
 In 1968, Christofilos and T. Kenneth Fowler wrote a report asking for a more powerful accelerator, and upgrades to the tank.